 Students who believe there was an error with the final grade they received for a particular course may follow the FPU-5.00714AP-Student Grade Appeal process by completing the appropriate form below.
 The order of the forms listed below will follow the order students must follow when appealing a grade.

-Complete the Course Withdrawal form to reduce your class schedule after the add/drop period has ended.
-Additional details can be found on FPU-5.01033AP Student Withdrawal From a Course.
+• Complete the Course Withdrawal form to reduce your class schedule after the add/drop period has ended.

-Complete the Student University Withdrawal form if you need to withdraw from the term or the university.
-Additional details can be found on FPU-5.01032AP Student Withdrawal from the University.
+• Complete the Student University Withdrawal form if you need to withdraw from the term or the university.

 Please note: Per FPU-5.0074AP-Academic Standing, an undergraduate student on academic probation who withdraws from all courses shall be placed on academic suspension.
 Mitigating withdrawals will be considered on an individual basis.

-Students who have withdrawn from the university or who have been Administratively Withdrawn will complete the Re-Entry Application with the Admissions Office.
+Students who have withdrawn from the university or who have been Administratively Withdrawn must complete the Readmission process noted in the Readmission Committee and Returning After Suspension or Withdrawal section below.
+If approved for readmission, the student will complete the Re-Entry Application with the Admissions Office.

-Undergraduate students placed on Academic Probation or Academic Suspension should review FPU-5.0074AP-Academic Standing for full policy details.
+Undergraduate students placed on Academic Probation or Academic Suspension should review FPU-5.0074AP-Undergraduate Academic Progress & Standing for full policy details.

 Graduate students should review FPU-5.00744AP Graduate Academic Standing, Academic Dismissal and Readmission for full policy details.